 However, I do set limitations from the get-go.
 Prime among them is that this spell doesn’t allow you to dig your way into any location.
 Gravity, cave-ins, the spell’s 30-foot range all come into play, but doing math isn’t the point — it’s a cantrip, and it gives you cantrip-level powers.

-That said, if your players really love the defensive advantage portion of Mold Earth, give them opportunities to use it.
+That said, if your players really love the defensive advantage portion of the Mold Earth cantrip, give them opportunities to use it.
 Stage predictable outdoor battles in fields and meadows, so they can easily craft their dream defensive encampment.